sonjamichelle/VergeGrid/README.md

 VergeGrid

 VergeGrid is a next-generation OpenSimulator-based virtual world platform built entirely through modules, plugins, and external services, without forking OpenSim.
-The goal is simple: deliver the best features from SL, Halcyon, nWorlds, MOSES, and Aurora in a modern, stable, future-proof grid architecture.
+The goal is simple: deliver the best features from SL, Halcyon, InWorldz, MOSES, and WhiteCore (Aurora) in a modern, stable, future-proof grid architecture.

-VergeGrid is designed and built by Sonja and Nikki as an advanced, modular replacement for existing OpenSim distributions with a strong focus on:
+VergeGrid is designed and built by Sonja and Nikki Thomas as an advanced, modular replacement for existing OpenSim distributions with a strong focus on:

 Real physics